Contents

 If you choose to take the GRE instead of the LSAT, you will want to make sure your application shines beyond your test scores.

-Remember that colleges prefer to think of your application as a holistic overview of your experience prior to law school.
+Remember that colleges prefer to think of your application as a holistic overview of your experience prior to law school (the good news – they generally don’t care what you majored in).

 Your GPA, letters of recommendation, and life experience are just as important as standardized test scores – if not more so.
 Below are the most important parts of any law school application.